 Every once in awhile, I get someone telling me I can't get my crew to do the lessons.
-I think, well if you can't get them to take the lessons, how can you expect them to do much more than say what they are already comfortable saying?
+I think, well if you can't get them in agreement to take the lessons, how can you expect them to do much more than say what they are already comfortable saying?

 Your training must be detailed and thorough.
 Everyone has to agree on the bowl of apples as it were.

-And you need to give your trainees the time they need to absorb the information.
+And you need to give your employees the time they need to absorb the information.
 When I do a keynote, I pack it so full of practical tips, I know it is a bit like drinking from a fire hose.
 It isn't intended as a training session; it is designed to show what creating an exceptional experience looks like.

 When I am doing in-person retail sales training, I have to check-in with the learners to make sure key concepts are absorbed.
 I have to have them demonstrate what they have heard, and they have to be able to teach it back to me.
 For that reason, it is very time consuming.

 The first step in creating an exceptional experience for your customers is understanding how to create an exceptional training experience for your employees where everyone is exposed to the same material.
 Through practice and patience, they should all be able to perform at a high level.